frank038/jawm-xorg-window-manager-/README.md

 Early release, but usable.
 Tint2 can be used with this wm.

 Known issues:
-- firefox in fullscreen mode
+- firefox: fullscreen mode doesn't work properly (I have no idea)
 - a little lower performance while resizing (due to expose event and buttons)